I-70 Crash Injures Bates City Man - NewsBreak

 I-70 Crash Injures Bates City Man

 An I-70 crash injured a Bates City man on Wednesday in Jackson County.
-According to the Missouri State Highway Patrol, an eastbound 2003 Ford...ksisradio.com
+According to the Missouri State Highway Patrol, an eastbound 2003 Ford...awesome923.com

 An I-70 crash injured a Bates City man on Wednesday in Jackson County.
-According to the Missouri State Highway Patrol, an eastbound 2003 Ford...ksisradio.com
+According to the Missouri State Highway Patrol, an eastbound 2003 Ford...awesome923.com

 Comments / 0